-Writing Center - Draft Strategic Plan
+Writing Center Strategic Plan (2018-2023)

 The CSUSM Writing Center leads the campus in delivering upon the University’s commitment

-learning environment.
-We provide students with the skills and confidence to succeed
+on educational equity, we provide students with the skills and confidence to succeed

 in their chosen fields by identifying diverse writing needs and demystifying the academic